 North of the Lime Tree of Hans Christian Andersen lies The Ice Hill, which was originally a five-meter deep cellar built of large boulders.
 The hill was used for storing ice blocks for the household of Augustenborg Palace.

-In the north-western part of the gardens lies one of Denmark’s largest sculpture parks – Augustiana.
+In the north-western part of the gardens lies the art centre Augustiana.
 This part of the gardens is particularly beautifully located, which emphasises the many intriguing sculptures.
 For the children there is a special surprise in the form of a big green Hulk, which is hiding in the forest.

 In the northern part of the forest lies “Kaninsøen” (the rabbit’s lake) where there was originally a small wooden temple with a dome carried by eight ionic columns connected with handrails and fixed internal benches.
 The temple stood on a small island in the water, and an arched bridge led over it.
 The dome was painted inside with clouds that formed a sky.
 The island is still there.
 On the outskirts of the upper forest is also Prince Æmil’s “philosophical residence” and the mansion where there was originally a peacock farm.